VadymY/HTTP-servers/README.md

 g++ -Wl,-O1 -o http_poll_ext http_poll_ext_server.o main.o -pthread

-On this server I used multithreading to process client requests.
+On this server, I used multithreading to process client requests.

     When the server starts, a function is called that sets the limit on the number of descriptors to 2000.
 The server is designed for the same number of clients.